-Tinnitus Awareness Week, observed annually in February, is dedicated to increasing awareness about tinnitus, a condition characterised by the perception of ringing or buzzing in the ears when no external sound is present.
+Tinnitus Week, observed annually in February, is dedicated to increasing awareness about tinnitus, a condition characterised by the perception of ringing or buzzing in the ears when no external sound is present.
 This week aims to educate the public about the causes of tinnitus, its impact on daily life, and the various management strategies available.
-Tinnitus affects millions of people worldwide, and Tinnitus Awareness Week serves as an opportunity to bring attention to this often-misunderstood condition and promote better understanding and support for those who live with it.
+Tinnitus affects millions of people worldwide, and Tinnitus Week serves as an opportunity to bring attention to this often-misunderstood condition and promote better understanding and support for those who live with it.

-Tinnitus Awareness Week encourages individuals to seek help if they experience symptoms and provides a platform for people to share their experiences, learn about the latest research, and discuss strategies for managing the condition.
+Tinnitus Week encourages individuals to seek help if they experience symptoms and provides a platform for people to share their experiences, learn about the latest research, and discuss strategies for managing the condition.

-This week also highlights the importance of ear health and the need to protect hearing, especially in noisy environments.
+This week also highlights the importance of hearing health and the need to protect hearing, especially in noisy environments.
 Early intervention and treatment options, including sound therapy, cognitive behavioural therapy, and lifestyle changes, can help people manage tinnitus and reduce its impact on their quality of life.

 -